bpicinato/MonArch/README.md

 # MonArch: an automated pipeline to annotate circRNAs in prokaryotic RNA-Seq data

 MonArch is an automated pipeline to annotate circRNAs in RNA-Seq reads.
-It searches for circRNA signatures (the chiastic alignment of the two halves of the read) in the reads and then group close junctions into one circRNA.
+It searches for circRNA signatures (the chiastic alignment of the two halves of the read) in the reads and then groups close junctions into one circRNA.

 If you use the contents of this repository, please cite:

 Picinato, B. A., Franceschini-Santos, V. H., Zaramela, L., Vêncio, R. Z. N., Koide, T. (2025) **Archaea express circular isoforms of IS200/IS605-associated ωRNAs**.
-In preparation.
+Submitted.

-# Instalation and requisites
+# Installation and requisites

 MonArch was developed and tested on Ubuntu.